 Chris first trained as a cameraman, and has since become a renowned wildlife photographer.
-Today he is best known as a TV presenter, a career launched in 1986 with the award winning Really Wild Show on children’s television, a programme he co-hosted, another WLT supporter, Nicola Davies.
+Today he is best known as a TV presenter, a career launched in 1986 with the award winning Really Wild Show on children’s television, a programme he co-hosted with another WLT supporter, Nicola Davies.

 More recently he has become a household name through Springwatch and Autumnwatch, two hugely popular programmes that are firm fixtures in the BBC schedule.

-WLT Chief Executive John Burton welcomes Chris’s appointment: “This is great news for World Land Trust, and not just because he is a well-known TV presenter.
+WLT Chief Executive John Burton welcomed Chris’s appointment in 2013: “This is great news for World Land Trust, and not just because he is a well-known TV presenter.
 Chris is a very serious wildlife conservationist, and very much a professional zoologist.
 He takes involvement with conservation organisations extremely seriously and we look forward to his advice and working with him in the future.”